useless-utils/torange-bot/README.md

     key=value

-There `key` can have whitescape around it, and `value` can also have whitespace around it but any whitespace inside will be preserved, e.g.:
+Where `key` can have whitespace around it, and `value` can also have whitespace around it, but any whitespace between the start and end of the string will be preserved, e.g.:

-    password_file =     ~/my/password file stored with spaces
+    password_file =     ~/my/password file with spaces

-and the value will be equivalent to "`~/my/password file stored with spaces`".
+The parsed `value` will be equivalent to "`~/my/password file with spaces`".

--   Note: for files, environment variables and the special `~/` (tilde) directory are supported.
+-   Note: for files, environment variables and the special home `~/` (tilde) directory are supported.
 Environment variables must be in the format `$ENV_VAR_NAME`, that is, the env. var. name prefixed by the `$` sign, .e.g: Considering `MY_SECRET_DIR=/path/to/secret/dir/`

         password_file = $MY_SECRET_DIR/reddit-password

     Then, `$MY_SECRET_DIR/reddit-password` will be expanded to "`/path/to/secret/dir/reddit-password`".

-Comments are also allowed using `#` on their own line that starts with `#`, or at the end of a line where `#` have to be preceded by at least one space, e.g.:
+Comments are also allowed using `#`.
+If a line starts with `#` it will be ignored as a comment.
+Inline comments are also allowed at the end of a life where `#` must be preceded by at least one space from `value`. e.g.:

-    # this is a comment
+    # this is a comment line
     username = myUser # this is an inline comment

-Valid config keys are:
+Valid config keys are: <a id="config-keys-table"></a>

 | key                  |                                                                                                                                              |
 |-------------------- |-------------------------------------------------------------------------------------------------------------------------------------------- |